jorgecarleitao/public-contracts/docs/contribute.rst

 Pull requests
 -------------

-When you have a commit or set of commits that you fell they are worth to be incorporated (e.g. because they close a specific ticket), you should make a pull request to announce that you have value that can be added to the project.
+When you have a commit or set of commits that you fell are worth being incorporated (e.g. because they close a specific ticket), you should make a pull request to announce that you have value that can be added to the project.